morgs32/zod-sdk/README.md

 ## client.call
 See [Getting Started](#getting-started).

-Calling `client.call` with a handler you created with `makeQuery` will throw a typescript error.
+Calling `client.call` with a procedure you created with `makeQuery` will throw a typescript error.
 ## client.command

-Works just like `client.call` except you pass it command handlers.
+Works just like `client.call` except you pass it command procedures.

 # FAQ